wolfet410/Invigilator/README.md

 Invigilator
 ===========

-Windows service that monitors a computer's usage
+Console application that monitors a computer's usage